ebzzry/ebzzry.github.io/src/words.md

 Words
 ======================================================================

+This page contains a list of phrases and lines that I have used to inspire myself, and others.

 * While the intrepid ones are braving the storms with courage and triumph, the cowards are basking in the shores of submission and conformity.<br>